crazybie/co/readme.md

 - support await all in parallel.
 - can very easily convert callback style api to awaitables.
 - auto propagate exceptions to caller.
-- can custmize the scheduler.
+- can customize the scheduler.
-- only need c++11.
+- only need c++14.
 - no other dependencies except stl.